-With the conviction that ensuring fairness and transparency in management and performing active management are the key to corporate governance, the Company hereby establishes the Corporate Governance Basic Policy (hereinafter the "Basic Policy") with the aim of enhancing its corporate governance and thereby continuing to improve its corporate value over the medium- to long-term.
+Valuence Holdings Inc (hereinafter the "Company") believes that ensuring fairness and transparency in management and performing active management are the key to corporate governance.
+The Company defines the Corporate Governance Basic Policy (hereinafter the "Basic Policy") with the aim of enhancing its corporate governance and thereby continuing to improve its corporate value over the medium- to long-term.